decredcommunity/events/docs/submitting.md

 ## Contact admins

-To get your reports merged or to propose an improvement:
+To get your reports merged or to propose any improvement:

 * submit a pull request as detailed above
 * or [create an issue](https://github.com/decredcommunity/events/issues)